hubo1016/vlcp/doc/source/objectdb.rst

                       :param values: a tuple of DataObject values.
 If the object do not exist in the storage, the corresponding value is None.

-                      :param timestamp: a server side timestamp from the central database with nano-seconds
+                      :param timestamp: a server side timestamp from the central database with micro seconds

                       :return: `(updated_keys, updated_values)` to write to the central database.